Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Feral cats are unlike house cats.
 They don’t shy away from survival, mainly because they have no choice.
-However, they do shy away from human communication, so don’t expect to become best friends with your community cat, at least not immediately.
+However, they do shy away from human interaction, so don’t expect to become best friends with one after bringing one into your house; that may never happen.

 See Also: